-Not all business relationships require a service-level agreement (SLA).
+Not all business relationships require a service-level agreement (SLA), but good vendor performance management is necessary to help your organization prove third-party value add.
 Use a risk-based approach – how much damage can be done to your company if this third-party vendor doesn’t do its job?
 You want to protect your brand and reputation while ensuring that what needs to be outsourced gets done and gets done properly.

 Once a baseline standard is in place, the company needs to develop metrics that can be used to measure performance against the agreement.
 Employees in the organization closest to the vendor’s performance are usually charged with ongoing measurement.